taylorbf/distributed-music-workshop/README.md

 WebPd is a Pure Data runtime impelemented in JavaScript and built on top of Web Audio API.

-Let's follow the [getting-started](https://github.com/sebpiq/WebPd#step-by-step-guide) on WebPd's github, but with one little difference : when the instructions ask you start a Python server, you will run the command `http-server` instead.
+Let's follow the [getting-started](https://github.com/sebpiq/WebPd#step-by-step-guide) on WebPd's github, but with one little difference : when the instructions ask you start a Python server, you will run the command `http-server -p 8000` instead, to run a server on port 8000.